AT&T launches new 911 location service

 - Guam

-AT&T said the nationwide service should be available for all customers by the end of June
+AT&T said the nationwide service should be available for all customers across the country by the end of June.